Close Banner

 The parade packages save you a little time and stress.
 We like them for viewing the parade with little kids because there is no stress about finding a spot early and waiting there for a while.
 But you also need to show up earlier than stated on your voucher if you want a curb spot .

 You can find parade packages for the current parade at Disneyland.
-You'll also see different packages Disney California Adventure, such as the Frightfully Fun Parade packages during the Oogie Boogie Bash (discussed further below) or potentially the Better Together parade launching for Pixar Fest (TBD).
+You'll also see different packages Disney California Adventure, such as the Frightfully Fun Parade packages during the Oogie Boogie Bash (discussed further below).
 Parade packages at Disneyland are for viewing for the second parade of the night.
-Look for Magic Happens Packages as of Feb.
-2, 2024.
+Look for Magic Happens Packages up to 60 days in advance.
+And then we potentially have Paint the Night packages coming in 2024.

-Disneyland Dining Packages - Magic Happens mealPlaza Inn offers a quick-service dining package for various parades.
-The holiday parade dining package and the Magic Happens Parade package cost $49 for adults and $27 for ages 3 to 9.
+Disneyland Dining Packages - Magic Happens mealPlaza Inn offers a quick-service dining package for various parades (when running).
+The holiday parade dining package and the Magic Happens Parade package cost $52 for adults and $29 for ages 3 to 9.
 Dining times are between 1 p.m. and 3:30 p.m.
 You get a credential lanyard to wear in your viewing area and a voucher that grants you access.
 The parade viewing area is seated on the ground across from the train station near the park entrance.
 There are limited benches available on a first-come, first-served basis, behind the other viewers.

 Disneyland Dining Packages - Finale float